-Name Class Type Notes Default Value

-jumpProc Callback XtCallbackList NULL

-length Length Dimension 1
+jumpProc length mappedWhenManaged minimumThumb orientation Callback Length MappedWhenManaged MinimumThumb XtCallbackList Dimension Boolean NULL 1

-mappedWhenManaged MappedWhenManaged Boolean True
+mappedWhenManaged minimumThumb orientation MappedWhenManaged

+minimumThumb orientation Boolean

+orientation MinimumThumh True

-minimumThumb MinimumThumb Dimension 7
+Winning in a numb Dimension 7

-orientation Orientation Orientation XtorientVertical (vertical)
+Orientation Orientation XtorientVertical (vertical)

 pointerColor Foreground Pixel XtDefaultForeground

 pointerColorBackground Background Pixel XtDefaultBackground

 screen Screen Screen R parent's Screen

 scrollDCursor Cursor Cursor XC_sb_down_arrow

 scrollHCursor Cursor Cursor XC_sb_h_double_arrow

 scrollLCursor Cursor Cursor XC_sb_left_arrow

 scrollProc Callback XtCallbackList NULL

 scrollRCursor Cursor Cursor XC_sb_right_arrow

 scrollUCursor Cursor Cursor XC_sb_up_arrow

 scrollVCursor Cursor Cursor XC_sb_v_arrow

 sensitive Sensitive Boolean True

 shown Shown Float 0.0

-thickness Thickness Dimension 14
+hickness Thickness Dimension 14

 thumb Thumb Bitmap GreyPixmap

 thumbProc Callback XtCallbackList NULL

 topOfThumb TopOfThumb Float 0.0

 translations Translations TranslationTable See below

+٨

-width Width Dimension A depends on orientation
+width Width Dimension А depends on orientation

-X Position Position 11 0
+X Position Position Position Position 0 0

-y Position Position 0
+У TOSHIOI TOSITION 0

-ancestorSensitive The sensitivity state o tive if either it or any sics - C Language Interface for details).
+ancestorSensitive sics - C Language Interface for details).
 The sensitivity state of the ancestors of this widget.
 A widget is insensitive if either it or any of its ancestors is insensitive.
-This resource should

-not be changed with Y - · •
+This resource should not be changed with XtSetValues although it may be queried

-background A pixel value which is ground color of the w • t's colorr map to derive the back-
+background not be changed with XtSetValues , although it may be queried.
+A pixel value which indexes the widget's colormap to derive the back-

+ground color of the w idget's window.

-backgroundPixmap XtUnspecifiedP ixmap, t w.
-If this resource is set the pixmap specified will
+backgroundPixmap The background pixmap of this widget's window.
+If this resource is set to anything other than XtUnspecifiedPixmap , the pixmap specified will be used instead of the background color.

-borderColor A pixel value which is color of the widget's v t's colorr map to derive the border
+borderColor A pixel value which indexes the widget's colormap to derive the border color of the widget's window.

-borderPixmap The border pixmap of anything other than X used instead of the bo tUnspecifiedPixr this resource is set to pixmap specified will be
+borderPixmap The border pixmap of this widget's window.
+If this resource is set to anything other than XtUnspecifiedPixmap , the pixmap specified will be used instead of the border color.

-borderWidth The width of this wid get's window bord der.
+borderWidth The width of this widget's window border.

-colormap The colormap that thi s widget will use.
+colormap The colormap that this s widget will use.

 cursor cursor whenever it is in ted in favor of cursor-

-cursorName The name of the symbol resource will override 2.4.1)

-•
+Name.

+cursorName